LucasRxTx/golang-rest-api-example/README.md

     - Notifiy the other user they are now friends
     - Give a promotional offer

+### Internationalization / Language Support

+Does the game have a broad international audiance?
+If so, will the frontend be responsible for all text presented to the user, mapping backend messages, to messages suitable for the user, and in thier language, or should the API provided responses that are translated and user ready?

+This includes any string representations of numbers and dates.

+Language choice can be handled through the Language header which is automatically set by most browsers and is a list of languages ordered by the users preference.
+In non-browser settings, it can manually be included in the Language header.

+If the company has a translation server/API we can integrate with that, or, we can use classic i19n gettext options, or other libraries.

 ## Personal notes about my implementation

 ### UUIDs